calyn05/next-auto-rolls/README.md

 ## Run auto roll buying

 Click on the "Start Auto Buy" button to start the auto roll buying.
-The system will automatically buy a new roll once the balance is reached.
+The system will automatically buy a new roll once the balance is reached, or use all the available $MAS to buy new rolls.

 ## Stop auto roll buying